digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-11-SonarQube-Integration-With-Jenkins.md

 **I Assume...**

 1. You have a Pre-Configured Jenkins server
-If not ?
-Refer this article to complete Jenkins Installation
+If not?
+Refer to my other article to complete Jenkins Installation

 2. You have a Pre-Configured SonarQube server
-If not ?
-Refer this article to complete SonarQube Installation
+If not?
+Refer to this article to complete SonarQube Installation
-3. You have a GitLab/GitHub account with developer role.
+3. You have a GitLab/GitHub account with a developer role.
-If not ?
-Refer this article to complete GitLab-Jenkins integration
+If not?
+Refer to this article to complete GitLab-Jenkins integration
 4. You have integrated GitLab/GitHub with Jenkins server

 ### STEP 01: Generate User Token

-Log in to SonarQube Server and go-to "**My Account**" section on your profile.
-And move to "**Security**" tab.
-Then, Generate a "**User Access Token**"
+Log in to SonarQube Server and go-to the "**My Account**" section on your profile.
+And move to the "**Security**" tab.
+Then, Generate a "**User Access Token**."

 **Login > Profile > My Account > Security > Generate Token**